erdg/learning-picolisp/unraveling-your-nests-with-and.md

          (mapcar any @)
          (mapc
             '((Obj)
                (or
                   (and (pair Obj) (eval @))
                   (prin Obj " ") ) )
             @ ]
 ```

 I think this is more readable, but your results may vary.
 I like that each stage is laid out a little more explicitly.
 We see what happens, and then we see what we're doing with the result in the next part.
-And if you look closely, you'll notice that there are even nested `and`s and `@`s in there!
+And if you look closely, you'll notice that there are even nested `and`'s and `@`'s in there!
 You'll see an overwhelming amount of `@`s when you first start digging into PicoLisp code.
 Once you get used to the idioms, however, the code becomes both shorter and more readable.
 And when in doubt, check [this](http://picolisp.com/wiki/?AtMark) out!